Australia – European Union Collaboration Program 2014

 The Participant Identification Code (PIC) is generated by registering the organisation on the Participant Portal.

-Following the evaluation stage by the EC of applications received for calls closing on or before 29 April 2014, Australian research consortia, who have completed stage 1 and are partners in a successful European application to Horizon 2020, must submit the following to the Academy by COB Monday 15 September 2014*:
+Following the evaluation stage by the EC of applications received for calls closing on or before 29 April 2014, Australian research consortia, who have completed stage 1 and are partners in a successful European application to Horizon 2020, must submit the following to the Academy:

 - A letter from the lead Australian organisation, stating the level of support, demonstrating and clearly articulating the organisation’s financial support (cash and/or in-kind) for the project and commitment to engage in the collaborative research project.
 The letter must be prepared on official letterhead and be signed by a delegate who is authorised to commit such support.